-After you learn to quieten your mind, everything would be different.
+After you learn to quiet your mind, everything would be different.

 A quiet and calm mind, which is under your control, is like a great treasure.
 It is most useful on many occasions and in various circumstances.

-I would like to mention a few reasons and a few situations, where knowing how to quieten your mind is a great asset.
+I would like to mention a few reasons and a few situations, where knowing how to quiet your mind is a great asset.